Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Stochastic Approximation and Convergence Analysis

-This result ensures that our parameter sequence converges to a \emph{stationary point} in the parameter space \((\theta,\phi)\).
-However, because \(\pi_\theta\) and \(C_\phi\) are encoded by neural networks, the objective surface can be non-convex \citep{choromanska2015loss,goodfellow2016deep}, potentially admitting multiple local optima.
-Meanwhile, in classical Merton settings with strictly concave utility, the \emph{continuous-time control space} \(\bigl(\pi_t, C_t\bigr)\) has a \emph{unique global optimum} for the original objective.
-Empirically, we observe that for typical Merton parameters (e.g., CRRA utility), the learned neural policy aligns closely with this global solution—indicating that even though the parametric surface is non-convex, the algorithm tends to find a near-global optimum in practice.
+where $\nabla J(\theta^{\dagger},\phi^{\dagger})=0$.
+In other words, $(\theta^{\dagger},\phi^{\dagger})$ is a stationary point of $J$ in the parameter space. \end{theorem} \begin{proof}[Proof Sketch] As $\Delta t\to0$, each $\hat{g}_{k}(\theta,\phi)$ becomes (approximately) unbiased with bounded variance.
+By the classical Robbins--Monro argument \citep{kushner2003stochastic,borkar2008stochastic}, the iterates $(\theta_{k},\phi_{k})$ converge almost surely to a point where $\nabla J=0$. \end{proof} This result ensures that our parameter sequence converges to a stationary point in the parameter space $(\theta,\phi)$.
+However, because $\pi_{\theta}$ and $C_{\phi}$ are encoded by neural networks, the objective surface can be non-convex \citep{choromanska2015loss,goodfellow2016deep}, potentially admitting multiple local optima.
+Meanwhile, in classical Merton settings with strictly concave utility, the continuous-time control space $\bigl(\pi_{t},C_{t}\bigr)$ has a unique global optimum for the original objective.
+Empirically, we observe that for typical Merton parameters (e.g., CRRA utility), the learned neural policy aligns closely with this global solution, indicating that even though the parametric surface is non-convex, the algorithm tends to find a near-global optimum in practice.